jeromeetienne/AR.js/README.md

 Otherwise, as default, the script searches for places of interest near the user using Foursquare APIs.
 Please retrieve valid API credentials [here](https://developer.foursquare.com/) in order to use it.
 Place credentials (replace both Client Secret and Client Id) on `places.js`.

-You can also use GeoAR.js **without** the script, adding `gps-entity-place` entities them directly on the `index.html` file.as documentated [here](https://github.com/jeromeetienne/AR.js/blob/location-based/aframe/README.md).
+You can also use GeoAR.js **without** the script, adding `gps-entity-place` entities directly on the `index.html` file.as documentated [here](https://github.com/jeromeetienne/AR.js/blob/location-based/aframe/README.md).

 # Index